The Red Road

 Every time the subject of fathers came up, Emma was the odd man out.
 Her dad had taught her to throw a football (she sprained a thumb), ride a bike (she fell off, mostly), and put things on the grill (there was a picture of her, shirtless, at age three, using tongs to turn hot dogs over the flame).
 He remarked on all unforeseen events by saying, “What are the odds?
 It’s like Lou Gehrig getting Lou Gehrig’s disease.”
 She couldn’t imagine life without him.

 Her dad remarked on all unforeseen events by saying, “What are the odds?
 It’s like Lou Gehrig getting Lou Gehrig’s disease.”
 She couldn’t imagine life without him.

 “I don’t know,” Emma said.
 “Sometimes I’d rather have a hamburger.”

 “I can’t remember the last time my mom made me anything,” Rachel said.
 “She keeps her purse in the oven.”

 “They like Hot Pockets.”

 At the far end of the courtyard, behind a folding table draped in plastic, a student council representative sold prom tickets.
-Rachel’s gaze drifted toward the line of people waiting to buy.
+Emma watched Rachel’s gaze drift toward the line of people waiting to buy.
 It happened every time there was a formal dance.
 Rachel picked out a mark and found a reason to stand by his locker.
 She twirled her strawberry curls, put on two coats of mascara, and waited for an invitation.
 It always came.
 She’d been the only freshman to attend the junior prom.

 On good days, Emma tried to convince herself she could do the same.
 Awake or asleep, though, the dream always ended when she saw her face in the mirror.
 She lifted her hand and tapped the massive zit on her chin.
 Yep, she thought.
 Still there.